feedbin/feedbin-api/content/entries.md

 Get Entries
 -----------

 Entries belong to feeds.
 To get all the entries for a feed use the `feed_id`.
+The entry attributes vary from the original feed in several ways.
+Links and image sources are rewritten to always point to the source.
+The created_at date is converted to UTC.

 - `GET /api/v1/feeds/203/entries.json` will return all entries for feed `203`